Explore Helena, Montana: Your Gateway to Untamed Montana Adventures

 Notable People & Pop Culture

-- Myrna Loy: Acclaimed actress of the Golden Age of Hollywood, also born in Helena, celebrated for her roles in "The Thin Man" series.
+- Myrna Loy – Acclaimed actress of the Golden Age of Hollywood, also born in Helena, celebrated for her roles in films like "The Thin Man" series.
+She was known for her sophisticated charm and comedic timing.

 Top Things to Do in Helena

-- Gates of the Mountains Boat Tour: Take a breathtaking boat tour through a dramatic canyon carved by the Missouri River, following the journey of Lewis and Clark.
+- ✧ Gates of the Mountains Boat Tour – Experience a breathtaking boat tour through a dramatic canyon carved by the Missouri River, a journey Lewis and Clark themselves undertook.

-- Montana State Capitol Building: Explore the seat of Montana's government, featuring impressive murals and a majestic copper dome.
+- ✧ Montana State Capitol Building – Explore the stunning architecture and rich history of Montana's seat of government, featuring impressive murals and a majestic copper dome.

-- Mount Helena City Park: Hike or bike through over 620 acres of parkland with panoramic city and valley views.
+- ✧ Mount Helena City Park – Hike or bike through over 620 acres of pristine parkland offering panoramic views of the city and surrounding valley, right at Helena's doorstep.

-- Last Chance Gulch Walking Mall: Stroll along the historic gold strike path, now a vibrant pedestrian mall with unique shops and eateries.
+- ✧ Last Chance Gulch Walking Mall – Stroll along the historic path of Helena's original gold strike, now a vibrant pedestrian mall with unique shops, galleries, and eateries.

 Local Industry & Economy